diwic/dbus-rs/README.md

-A D-Bus binding for rust.
+A D-Bus binding for Rust.
 ========================

 Current state: Slowly maturing.
 Most stuff you need should be working: